python-cffi/cffi/doc/source/overview.rst

 module to generate based on whether the second argument to ``set_source()`` is ``None`` or not.)

+*You need a C compiler for this single step.
+It produces a file called e.g. _example.so or _example.pyd.
+If needed, it can be distributed in precompiled form like any other extension module.*

 Then, in your main program, you use:

 .. code-block:: python